 - Environmental Protection Agency (EPA) oversees the Resource Conservation and Recovery Act; Clean Water Act; and Safe Drinking Water Act.
 Provisions in these acts apply to oil and gas waste disposal.
 Find out more about these regulations.

-- Minerals Management Service (MMS) is the federal agency that regulates offshore oil and gas development, including various waste disposal options.
-Find out more about MMS regulations.
+- Office of Natural Resources Revenue (ONRR) is the federal agency that regulates offshore oil and gas development, including various waste disposal options.
+Find out more about ONRR.

 The construction, operation and closure of oil and gas waste disposal operations are regulated at the state level.
 These regulations vary widely from state to state.
 For more detailed information on a state-by-state basis, visit the Argonne National Laboratory's Drilling Waste Management Information System Web Site.

 - Groundwater contamination from pits, spills and other releases in New Mexico (New Mexico Oil Conservation Division data)

 - Contamination from pits, spills and other releases in Oklahoma